Skip to main content

 await testdriver.find('welcome message');

 Without redraw detection, you’d need manual waits or retries to handle the page transition.
 TestDriver handles this automatically by detecting when the screen stops changing and network requests complete.
+You can disable redraw detection or customize its behavior:

 // Disable redraw detection for faster tests (less reliable)